Civo Navigate Europe 2023 wrap up

 They went on to explain how they used 5 steps to scale Reddit.
 The 5 steps Marty Weiner and Nick Caldwell used to help build Reddit are, mission and vision, setting objectives, measuring results, organization structure, and execution.

-This started with a pivotal lesson on mission whereby they outlined how for any organization to thrive, it's imperative that every member understands their role and how they fit into the larger picture.
-For objectives and key results, they emphasized the importance of roadmapping which are essentially promises to address issues rather than just building features.
+This started with a pivotal lesson on mission, whereby they outlined how for any organization to thrive, it's imperative that every member understands their role and how they fit into the larger picture.
+For objectives and key results, they emphasized the importance of roadmapping, which is essentially a promise to address issues rather than just building features.
 Finishing off their 5 steps, they touched upon the intricacies of organizational structure.
 As teams grow, competition for resources intensifies, leading to the emergence of dependencies.
 When a company crosses the 50-employee mark, it often starts forming specialized groups based on customer problems or products.
 Building an organizational chart for such a company involves three steps: identifying product pillars, establishing the foundation and roof, and defining sub-teams.

 One of our favorite quotes from their talk was,“Go fast, but remember the human.
 People are the most valuable part of your organization and the best part of being a manager!”